-Go early in the morning, and spider monkeys, birds and butterflies may be the only other living creatures you see.
+Go early in the morning, and spider monkeys, birds and butterflies may be your only other companions.

 The ruins are vast, so if you don’t fancy walking, you can rent a bike or hire a rickshaw and driver to pedal you around.

-Day tours from Cancun often include a swim at a cenote and visit to a local Mayan village to see traditional Mayan ways of life, like weaving fabrics, sleeping in hammocks and making tortillas.
+Day tours from Cancun or Playa del Carmen often include a swim at a cenote and visit to a local Mayan village to see traditional Mayan ways of life, like weaving fabrics, sleeping in hammocks and making tortillas.

-The new Maya Museum opened in November, 2012.
-Located right in the heart of the Cancun hotel zone, it’s a hit with beach-goers who don’t have to travel far to gain a little insight into Mayan history and culture.
+Located in the heart of the Cancun hotel zone, the museum (housed in a modern white building) opened in November, 2012.
+And it’s a hit with beach-goers who don’t have to travel far to gain a little insight into Mayan history and culture.

-Outside the modern white museum building is the San Miguelito archaeological site.
-Stroll the paths winding through lush landscaped grounds to see 800-year-old ruins, including a 26-foot-high pyramid.
+As for the 800-year-old Mayan ruins, they’re found outside in the San Miguelito archaeological site.
+Stroll the paths winding through the lush landscaped grounds to see them.
+Five of the 40 structures are open to the public, including a 26-foot-high pyramid.

 Also peer inside the Temple of the Frescoes to see original Mayan frescoes (in blue, green and black), depicting Mayan gods and the world of the dead and the living.

-It was hot, hot, hot, when we visited.
-So the best part for us was making our way down to the sugar-white beach afterward.
+So the best part for us that day was making our way down to the sugar-white beach afterward.

 We dove into the tequila-clear waters for a long refreshing swim.

-Aaaahhh… The Mayans picked a good spot for this city.
+Aaaahhh… The Mayans picked a good spot for their city of Tulum.